andrew51017/SISTEM2020ImageClassificationWorkshop/README.md

-# SISTEM 2020 - Civica Machine Learning Workshop.
+# SISTEM 2020 - Civica - Image Classification with Machine Learning Workshop.

 Repository containing the template notebook and resources for our Machine Learning Workshop at SISTEM 2020.